 Lastly, I’ll talk about some trouble that I ran into during the testing phase, which is during the unlinking feature, which allows you to unlink the target device.

-Unlike other spy apps on the market, such as Hoverwatch, Qustodio, uMobix, and mSpy, I noticed that XNSPY doesn’t have an unlinking option in the settings.
+Unlike other spy apps on the market that we reviewed, such as Hoverwatch, Qustodio, uMobix, and mSpy, I noticed that XNSPY doesn’t have an unlinking option in the settings.
 Upon contacting support, I learned that users can’t manually unlink the account from their device.

 This is obviously a huge issue, as well as a major inconvenience.
 You can uninstall the app from the target device, but the dashboard will still display data from that device.
 The dashboard will not reset until you contact support and let them unlink it for you.